Charcuterie Board appetizer at a wedding

 There are a lot of ways to serve food at a wedding.
 Here are the most popular options when planning the food for your wedding.

-- Buffet: Guests serve themselves from a line of food items kept warm with food warmers.
-It’s flexible and allows people to choose what they want — great for picky eaters, big eaters, or guests with allergies.
+Guests serve themselves from a line of food items kept warm with food warmers.
+It’s flexible and allows people to choose what they want, great for picky eaters, big eaters, or guests with allergies.
 This is nice because you do not have to worry about getting their entrée selection in advance.

-- Stations: Different food stations around the room — like a pasta bar, taco station, meat carving station, or sushi rolls.
+Different food stations around the room, like a pasta bar, taco station, meat carving station, or sushi rolls.
 It keeps guests moving and offers variety.
 This encourages conversation and mingling.

-- Cocktail Style: No full meal — just lots of appetizers and small bites all night.
-Great for shorter or more casual, or afternoon weddings.
+No full meal, just lots of appetizers and small bites all night.
+Great for shorter, more casual, or afternoon weddings.
 Caution: this option can often add up to being more costly than a full dinner.

 There are many options when it comes to wedding food and beverages.
 People just want good food, and plenty of it!